solderpunk/VF-1/README.md

 This will pipe my giant entry through "less", so you can move back and forth and read it.
 Just press "q" when you're done like usual to get your VF-1 prompt back.
+You can also use less to navigate long menus, and unlike hitting Enter to page through items 10 at a time, less will preserve non-entry lines, so you can see ASCII art etc.

-I have quite a few references at the end of that entry.
-You might be tempted to pick up your mouse, highlight those URLs, and use the "go" command to visit them.
+I usually have at least one reference at the end of that entry, formatted as a URL after an index number in square brackets.
+You might be tempted to pick up your mouse, highlight the URL, type "go " and then paste the URL to visit it.
 Put that rodent down!
 The mouse, that is, not the gopher.
-Instead, try this command:
+Instead, try this
+command:

 ```
 VF-1> links